 - Once the spinach is just wilted, 2-3 minutes, season to taste with sea salt and serve immediately!
 Leftovers reheat well on the stovetop.

-So glad to hear you enjoyed it and your additions sound delicious!
+So glad to hear you enjoyed it and thanks so much for the tip about using rabbit!